hngu/leetcode/1328_Break_a_Palindrome.md

 class Solution:
     def breakPalindrome(self, palindrome: str) -> str:
         """
+            NOTE: THERE IS A LINEAR TIME SOLUTION THAT IS VERY CLEVER.
+THE HIGH LEVEL IS BELOW THIS CODE!!!

             If it is a single char, return ""

             For even length strings, we can safely change any one char